ralphjsmit/filament/packages/infolists/docs/01-overview.md

 <AutoScreenshot name="infolists/overview" alt="Product infolist example" version="4.x" />

+Filament's Infolist package lets you [display a read-only list of data for a specific entity](adding-an-infolist-to-a-livewire-component).
+It's also integrated into other Filament packages, such as the [Panel Builder](../panels) for showing [app resources](../panels/resources/getting-started), [relation managers](../panels/resources/relation-managers), and [action modals](../actions).
+Understanding how to use the Infolist Builder will save you time when building custom Livewire applications or working with other Filament features.

+This guide covers the fundamentals of building infolists with Filament.
+If you want to add an infolist to your own Livewire component, [start here](adding-an-infolist-to-a-livewire-component) before continuing.
+If you're adding an infolist to an [app resource](../panels/resources/getting-started) or using another Filament package, you're ready to begin!

+## Defining entries

 Entry classes can be found in the `Filament\Infolists\Components` namespace.
 They reside within the schema array of components.
 Filament includes a number of entries built-in:

 - [Text entry](text-entry)